objektwerks/scala/README.md

 Environment
 -----------
+> The following items are commonplace in successful Scala shops.

 1. **Git Service:** Establish a Github ( https://github.com/features ) account.
 Gitlab is a nice alternative.
 2. **IDE:** Roughly 80% of developers in the Scala space use Jetbrains Intellij IDEA ( https://www.jetbrains.com/idea/ ).
  The community edition is free.
 The ultimate edition is subscription based.
-The Scala Eclipse IDE is a poor alternative.
- VS Code with Metals is another option.
+The Scala Eclipse IDE ( http://scala-ide.org ) is a poor alternative, IMHO.
+VS Code with Metals is a young and upcoming lightweight option.
+To each his/her own.;)
 3. **Scala Build Tool:** Known as SBT ( https://www.scala-sbt.org/1.x/docs/index.html ), it’s a build and dependency management tool that can do so much more via plugins.
 It’s similar to Maven and Gradle, but Scala focused.
 It’s a must have.
 4. **Maven Repository:** SBT requires network access to the public Maven Repository ( https://mvnrepository.com ) to obtain